 The acquisition of Trauson should extend Stryker's presence in China and provide a solid foothold in the fast-growing Chinese value segment of orthopedics.

-As hospitals and health-care systems aim to consolidate suppliers, Stryker should benefit as those customers are more likely to stick with the most widely used brands to accommodate most of their surgeons.
+As hospitals and health-care systems aim to consolidate suppliers, Stryker should benefit as those customers are more likely to stick with the most widely used brands to accommodate more of their surgeons.

-Considering how resistant orthopedic surgeons are to hospital efforts to restrict brand choice and the slow transition to hospital employment, we think surgeon influence will wind down slowly.
+Considering how resistant orthopedic surgeons are to hospital efforts to restrict brand choice and the slow transition to hospital employment, we think surgeon influence will slowly wane.
 Read more

 Stryker's recalled metal-on-metal hip implants leave the firm vulnerable to ongoing costs related to treating those patients.
 Additionally, it is not yet clear what magnitude of exposure Stryker faces for damages related to the implants.